Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 As stated earlier, jumping jacks can be incorporated into HIIT training and be combined with other HIIT training exercises such as sumo squats, side lunges and mountain climbers.

-They are easy to do and quick which makes them an ideal component of this kind of training, which is a great technique on how to lose 10-15 pounds in a month.
+They are easy to do and quick which makes them an ideal component of this kind of training, which is a great technique on ways to reduce 10-15 pounds within a month.

 Improves Flexibility